MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 When you use a service principal account to protect files and download templates outside the Azure North America region, you must edit the registry:

-1. Run the Get-AadrmConfiguration cmdlet again, and make a note of the values for **CertificationExtranetDistributionPointUrl** and **LicensingExtranetDistributionPointUrl**.
+1. Run the Get-AipServiceConfiguration cmdlet again, and make a note of the values for **CertificationExtranetDistributionPointUrl** and **LicensingExtranetDistributionPointUrl**.

 2. On each computer where you will run the AzureInformationProtection cmdlets, open the registry editor.